roistat/php-orm/README.md

 RSDB
 ====

-Simple and fast DB utils with no magic methods
+Simple and fast DB utils with no magic methods.
+It could be used in high load projects even with partitioning and sharding.

 * ORM package — responsible for object state management.
 Returns the data that prepared for usage in DB queries.
 * Query package — responsible for creating queries from ORM data to specified DB engine.